 2. Point spread from all rounds, ignoring the players best result.
 (Where applicable)

 In a multi-way tie-break, should 1 or more players be eliminated during a stage then return to step 1 to resolve any remaining ties.

 The rules below will be applied for multi-player games:

 1. The board played on in the final round (i.e. A player from the top board is placed ahead of anyone on a lower board, if they have the same tournament points)

 2. Result in the final round

-3. Victory Points scored in all rounds/points percentage (of winner) in all rounds
+3. Victory Points scored in all rounds/points percentage (of best opponent) summed across all rounds

 4. Most Wins (followed by most seconds etc.)